Table of Contents

 Ingredients: 1 cup of flour, ¼ cup of salt, ½ cup of warm water, and food coloring

-Instructions: Stir the dry ingredients together before adding the warm water and food coloring.
+Instructions: Stir the dry ingredients before adding the warm water and food coloring.
 Combine until it forms a dough!

 #53 Jump in puddles or run through sprinklers

-If it’s rainy and overcast, brighten the day by putting on your galoshes and jumping in some puddles.
+If it’s rainy and overcast, brighten the day by putting on your galoshes and jumping in puddles.
 On the other hand, if it’s sunny and warm, turn on the sprinklers and splash in the water.

 #54 Build a pillow fort